mhaemmerle/excel-to-json/README.md

 `SOURCEDIR` is a directory containing a number of Excel workbooks. `TARGETDIR` (optional) is the destination directory of the JSON files (defaults to `SOURCEDIR`).
 This will start the watcher which will print out progress as files are modified and scanned.

-The watcher can also be disabled via this command line flag.
+The watcher can also be disabled via this command line flag:

     $ lein run SOURCEDIR [TARGETDIR] --disable-watching